 Q. Did Plato say that Atlantis sank to the bottom of the Atlantic Ocean in one day and night?

 A. No he didn't.
 Let's look at the text of Plato's Timaeus where he appears to say this: "But afterwards there occurred violent earthquakes and floods; and in a single day and night of misfortune all your warlike men in a body sank into the earth, and the island of Atlantis in like manner disappeared in the depths of the sea."
 Since the Egyptian priest was speaking to an Athenian (Solon), "your warlike men" refers to the Athenian army, which was fighting on the mainland of Europepossibly in Greece itself.
 In other words, Plato is saying that not only did portions of Europe suffer an inundation, drowning the Athenian army in a single day; but during the same catastrophe Atlantis was likewise inundated!
 Read it carefully.
 If this convulsion of nature resulted in a catastrophic flood (and/or subsidence) in Europe over a thousand miles from Atlantis, then this cataclysm was no local affair.
 Apollodorus says: "Poseidon was very wrathful, and flooded the Thraisian plain, and submerged Attica under sea-water."
 (Bibliotheca, III, 14, 1.)
+One of the Books of Thoth describes a pyramid as standing on the sea-shore, "the waves of which dashed in powerless fury against its base."
+This is a strong indication that the geographical situation of Egypt has also changed drastically, involving either sea-level rising or land subsidence at some point.
 There is abundant geological and paleontological evidence supporting our opinion that this catastropheending the ice age and resulting in the Pleistocene extinctionwas no mere local disturbance, but was most probably global in nature.

 Q. But doesn't Plato's statement imply that Atlantis sank to the bottom in a day and night?